Oruvail 200 mg Prolonged-Release Capsules, Hard

 Nervous system disorders

-- not known: convulsions, dysgeusia, depression, confusion, hallucinations, vertigo, malaise, drowsiness, reports of aseptic meningitis (especially in patients with existing auto-immune disorders such as systemic lupus erythematosis, mixed connective tissue disease) with symptoms such as stiff neck, headache, nausea, vomiting, fever or disorientation (see section 4.4 Special warnings and precautions for use).
+Not known: convulsions, dysgeusia, vertigo, malaise, drowsiness, reports of aseptic meningitis (especially in patients with existing auto-immune disorders such as systemic lupus erythematosis, mixed connective tissue disease) with symptoms such as stiff neck, headache, nausea, vomiting, fever or disorientation (see section 4.4).

-- rare: visual disturbances such as blurred vision (see section 4.4 Special warnings and precautions for use)
+Rare: visual disturbances such as blurred vision (see section 4.4)

 Ear and labyrinth disorders